 - You have pain and stiffness in one or more of the joints commonly affected by osteoarthritis

-- The stiffness in the morning lasts for no more than 30 minutes
+- The stiffness in the morning lasts for less than 30 minutes

-- The stiffness and pain are worse with exercise or using the joints
+- The stiffness and pain are worse with exercise or using the joints, for example after gardening

 Often no special tests are needed to diagnose osteoarthritis, but sometimes blood tests may be taken to make sure that nothing else is wrong and sometimes X-rays can help confirm the diagnosis.
 Sometimes MRI scans are used but these are usually not necessary.
-X-rays of the neck and low back are not very useful in osteoarthritis because they often show changes with age and many people with these changes have no pain.
+X-rays of the neck and low back are not useful in diagnosing osteoarthritis because they often show changes that happen normally with age and many people with these changes have no pain.

 What can I do to help myself?

-There is nothing that you can do to completely prevent osteoarthritis but there are lots of things that you can do to reduce your risk of developing osteoarthritis and to reduce pain and improve function if you already have osteoarthritis.
+There is nothing that you can do to completely prevent osteoarthritis but there are lots of things that you can do to reduce your risk of developing osteoarthritis in the first place, and to reduce pain and improve function if you already have osteoarthritis.

 - Try to keep to a healthy weight – For every pound that you are above a healthy weight, an extra 4 or 5 pounds of weight goes through your hips knees and feet and this can increase the pain.
-Reducing weight can help a lot with pain.
+Reducing weight by just 10% can help a lot with pain.

 - Keep your muscles strong and do some exercise – Exercise that increases muscle strength can really help support the joints and reduce the pain of osteoarthritis.
-Exercise can also help your joints because it can help with weight loss, improve posture and flexibility and reduce stress.
+Exercise can increase chemicals inside the joint that cause inflammation and this can reduce cartilage damage.
+Exercise can also help the joints because it assists with weight loss, helps improve posture and flexibility and reduces stress.
 You should try to balance active (aerobic) exercise with increasing strength (resistance) exercise plus work on flexibility (stretching) to get the best results.

 - Keep to a healthy diet – Eating healthily can help maintain muscle and bone strength and help you keep to a healthy weight.